spokestack/spokestack.io/.github/CONTRIBUTING.md

   Comments are kept to a minimum, but are encouraged to explain confusing bits of code.

 - **Types**:<br>
-  Panzoom is written in TypeScript and documentation is generated from the type annotations.
+  This website is written in TypeScript.
   Any code additions should be properly typed, with no use of `any`.

 Guidelines are enforced using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/):